Aquarius (Tinashe album): Background and recording

-In 2012, Tinashe began work on her debut studio album.
+In 2012, Tinashe began to work on her debut studio album.
 Recording sessions took place in Los Angeles, London, Atlanta, New York, and Toronto.
-Tinashe worked with several producers including Clams Casino, Ryan Hemsworth, Stuart Matthewman, Mike Will Made It, DJ Mustard, T-Minus, Boi-1da, Fisticuffs, Best Kept Secret, Ritz Reynolds and many more.

-During an interview, Tinashe revealed that she had been recording and producing the album for two years, compared her mixtapes which she had created in a month, Tinashe compared the process with her album as being different due to working with other producers, during her mixtapes Tinashe made all the "decisions", but when recording the album she was working with other "creative people" and had to become "comfortable".
+In an interview, she revealed that she had been recording and producing the album for two years, compared to her mixtapes, which she created in a month.
+Tinashe compared the process with her album as being different due to working with other producers, during her mixtapes she made all the "decisions", but when recording the album, she was working with other "creative people", and had to become "comfortable".

-During the album recording Tinashe, recorded and produced at her home studio in her bedroom, where she produced some of the interludes included on the album, which she described as being "tighter" than her previous production.

-During the album's recording, Tinashe avoided listening to music, so she was not heavily influenced by the work of other artists, stating she wanted the music to come from a "genuine place of inspiration."
-The guest verses provided by Schoolboy Q and ASAP Rocky were recorded separately and sent to Tinashe via email, however her collaboration with Future was recorded in the studio with him in Atlanta.
+During recording, Tinashe recorded and produced the album at her home studio in her bedroom, where she produced some of the interludes included on the album.
+She described the process as being "tighter" than her previous production.
+Tinashe also avoided listening to music during recording, not to be heavily influenced by the work of other artists, stating that she wanted the music to come from a "genuine place of inspiration."
+The guest verses provided by Schoolboy Q and ASAP Rocky were recorded separately and sent to Tinashe via email; however, her collaboration with Future was recorded in the studio together in Atlanta.
 Speaking about working with Future, Tinashe said, "I went to Atlanta and worked together on the song, and we wrote at the same time."

-In December 2013, Tinashe revealed she had almost completed the recording of the album with nearly 100 songs being recorded at that point, she also revealed that she was at the final stages of the album's production, in which she was picking and choosing the album's final track listing as well as choosing "key songs" to fill the gaps.
-During the recording process of the album Tinashe recorded more than 100 songs.
+In December 2013, Tinashe revealed that she had almost completed the recording of the album, with nearly 100 songs being recorded at that point.
+She also revealed that she was at the final stages of the album's production, in which she was picking and choosing the album's final track listing as well as choosing "key songs" to fill the gaps.